README

 // - d

-iterator method
+method iterator

 Create a new async iterator "from scratch" by pushing values in the stream.
 This method allows to control backpressure because the observer methods return promises resolved when the provided value is consumed at the other side.